-No you don’t.
-You can use lamb to make the original shepherd’s pie, or substitute ground chicken or ground turkey.
+No, you don’t.
+You can use lamb to make the original shepherd’s pie or substitute ground chicken or ground turkey.
 The type of meat used is up to you.
 It can be made with a combination of ground beef, ground veal and ground pork if you like.
-It is afterall your dinner.
+It is after all your dinner.

 Do I have to use Peas and Carrots in Cottage Pie?

 No, you don’t.
 My wife hates both of those vegetables, so when I make it for home, I usually leave out the peas (she has to deal with the carrots) and add mushrooms, and sometimes cooked chopped spinach or broccoli rabe to the mixture.
 Corn is also a nice addition.

-Use your imagination and have fun with the beef filling.
+Use your imagination and have fun with the beef mixture.